-In 1993, Haddaway asked the age-old question: “What Is Love?”.
-It was a question asked by Foreigner in the 1980s with “I Want To Know What Love Is”.
-As it turns out, we may be able to finally arrive at an answer by following the clues provided by musicians in the 1960s through the 1980s.
+In 1993, Haddaway asked the eternal question: “What Is Love?”.
+It was a question also asked by Foreigner in the 1980s with “I Want To Know What Love Is”.
+It was thought impossible but it turns out we may be able to finally arrive at an answer.
+All we need to do is follow the clues provided by musicians in the 1960s through the 1980s.

 Everyone from Andy Gibb to Pat Benatar have been telling us for decades; so, it’s now up to us to put the pieces together and, at last, truly know what love is.